-- · access the internet; - access and regularly monitor your MVNU email account; - sit through four hours of class, one night per week (onsite courses); - abide by School of GPS attendance policies (online and onsite courses); - attend each of the scheduled class sessions of a scheduled onsite course; - complete each instructional week of a scheduled online course; - arrive by the scheduled start time and stay until the scheduled finish time (onsite courses); - operate computer hardware and software.
+- · access the internet; - access and regularly monitor your MVNU email account; - abide by School of GPS online attendance policies; - complete each instructional week of a scheduled online course; - operate computer hardware and software.

 Graduate Admissions

 Admission requirements for graduate programs vary by program.
 Please refer to GPS program-specific sections of this Catalog for more information.